 The preparation of financial statements in accordance with accounting principles generally accepted in the United States of America requires management of the Organization to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Accordingly, actual results could differ from those estimates and affect the amounts reported in the financial statements.

 Reclassifications

-Certain amounts from the 2020 financial statements have been reclassified to conform with the 2021 financial statement presentation.
-These reclassification had no effect on changes in net assets as previously reported.
+Certain amounts from the 2021 financial statements have been reclassified to conform with the 2022 financial statement presentation.
+These reclassifications had no effect on changes in net assets or net assets as previously reported.

 Subsequent Events